Economy of the Ming dynasty: Government spending

 In times of financial strain, priority was given to the needs of higher offices and payments outside the county or prefecture, resulting in cuts to payments for local military garrisons and lower-ranking members of the imperial family.
-As a result, after the mid-15th century, less than 15% of the military units in the interior were actually functional, and even the Beijing Ministry of War acknowledged that 8 out of 10 soldiers had deserted long ago.
+After the mid-15th century, less than 15% of the military units in the interior were actually functional, and even the Beijing Ministry of War acknowledged that 8 out of 10 soldiers had deserted long ago.
 On the northern border, the units maintained their combat capabilities and were reinforced when necessary, but in the southeast, the army had to be assembled from scratch.

 Another problem was the low salaries of government officials.
 During the early years of the dynasty, these salaries were set at a significantly lower level compared to previous dynasties, amounting to only about one-fifth of what officials had received before.
 This meant that lower-ranking officials were earning the same income as a peasant, while high-ranking officials earned only ten times more.
 In the 14th and 15th centuries, when the government faced financial shortages, they resorted to paying officials in paper money at an unrealistic exchange rate, or even forcing them to accept non-monetary items such as paintings, calligraphy, and pepper instead of the necessary rice, cloth, cash, and precious metals.
 The real value of these salaries decreased to as low as one-fifth or even one-twentieth of the original amounts.
 Although salaries were eventually converted to silver in the 16th century, they still remained woefully inadequate—for example, a prefect received only 62.05 liang per year, while a county magistrate earned a mere 27.49 liang per year.
 In comparison, a day laborer earned 12 liang for the same period.
-As a result, very few officials were able to sustain themselves solely on their salaries.
+Very few officials were able to sustain themselves solely on their salaries.